 Lecture and most practical drills will be at the Arnoldsville VFD from 7:00 pm to 10:00 pm Monday, Tuesday and Thursday and from 9:00 am to 1:00 pm on some Saturdays.

 The Support Firefighter course is from Thursday, 14 September [delayed due to Irma], to Thursday, 05 October.
 It costs $50 and does not require a textbook.

 The Suppression Firefighter course includes the Support Firefighter course and continues to Saturday, 02 December.
 It costs an additional $200 and requires a textbook described in the packet.
 Passing the written and practical exams earns the student the status of Registered Volunteer Suppression Firefighter.

 Support or Suppression Firefighters can then take the following Pump Apparatus Operator Course, which runs from Monday, 04 December, through Saturday, 16 December.
 This course also requires a Class F driver's licence.
 It costs an additional $50 but does not require a text.
 Its goals are to teach firefighters how to drive and operate engines and tankers.

-Seventeen students from Arnoldsville VFD, Beaverdam VFD, Crawford VFD, Philomath VFD, Salem VFD, Vesta VFD, Winterville VFD and Wolfskin VFD completed the Support Firefighter section and twelve are continuing with the Suppression Firefighter section. back to top
+Seventeen students from Arnoldsville VFD, Beaverdam VFD, Crawford VFD, Philomath VFD, Salem VFD, Vesta VFD, Winterville VFD and Wolfskin VFD completed the Support Firefighter section and nine are continuing with the Suppression Firefighter section. back to top

 18, 19, 25 AND 26 FEBRUARY 2017 TRAINING - INSTRUCTOR I